mesosphere-backup/dcos-cassandra-service/README.md

 dcos cassandra --framework-name=<framewor-name> cleanup --nodes=<nodes>
 ```

-Here <nodes> is an optional comma separated list indicating the nodes to cleanup.
+Here, `<nodes>` is an optional comma-separated list indicating the nodes to cleanup.

 #### Cleanup Payload

-The cleanup payload reference by, cleanup.json above, is a JSON object that indicates which nodes, keyspaces, and column families should have the cleanup operation applied.
+The cleanup payload referenced by `cleanup.json`, above, is a JSON object that indicates which nodes, keyspaces, and column families should have the cleanup operation applied.
 Note that system keyspaces should not be included here.
-If keySpaces is empty then all keyspaces will be cleaned, if nodes is empty then cleanup will be applied to all nodes.
-If columnFamilies is empty, then all column families, for the selected keyspaces will be cleaned.
+If `keySpaces` is empty, then all keyspaces will be cleaned.
+If `nodes` is empty, then cleanup will be applied to all nodes.
+If `columnFamilies` is empty, then all column families for the selected keyspaces will be cleaned.

 ``` json
 {